Decomposed Granite Landscaping Installation and Ideas

 Decomposed granite is an attractive, affordable way to pave your patio, walkway, or driveway.
 It comes in shades of tan, brown, and gray, offering a soft yet rustic ground cover.

 It’s made of granite aggregates, or rock crumbles, that are about 1/4″ in size or smaller.
-Some decomposed granite is nearly as small and fine as sand.
+Some types are nearly as small and fine as sand.

 Types of Decomposed Granite

-Loose Decomposed Granite – Loose decomposed granite, the least expensive type, is simply the granite aggregates without any additives.
+Loose Decomposed Granite – the least expensive type, is simply the granite aggregates without any additives.
 Uses for loose DG include:

 - Landscape mulching